bhakin/cse15l-lab-reports/CSE15L Week 6 Lab Report 3.md

 > **Group Choice 2: Setup Github Acess from ieng6**

 ![pic4](PublicKey.png)
-- The public key I made is stored in in the SSH and GPG keys.
+- The public key is stored in in the SSH and GPG keys.
 - To find the SSH and GPG keys, I clicked on my profile account on the top right.
 - Then I clicked setting.
 - Lastly, in the left column of the setting page, I clicked on SSH and GPG keys.